stefanpietrusky/EDUMING_GAME_1_ARENA_SHOOTER_TEMPLATE/README.md

 > **Project description:**
 >
 > EDUMING is a constructionist game template concept inspired by Seymour Papert’s idea that learning is most powerful when learners create tangible artifacts and share them in social contexts.
 Instead of delivering a closed “serious game”, this repository provides **EDUMING 1 [PCLQ]** as an adaptable 2D arena-shooter template built with GameMaker Studio 2.
 The template includes a standardized learning mechanic (currently spelling / letter selection) that can be modified, extended, or even replaced.
 Educators and students are encouraged not only to _play_ the game, but also to _adapt and extend_ it step by step e.g., by changing difficulty, adding mechanics, or integrating new task types, before publishing their own variants via GX.GAMES.
+>
+> **The core movement and shooting setup is adapted from the official “TwinStick Shooter” template provided with GameMaker Studio 2.**

 > **⚠️ Work in Progress (Game Template)**
 >